Great Chalfield

-Great Chalfield, also sometimes called by its Latin name of Chalfield Magna, formerly East Chalfield and anciently Much Chaldefield, is a small village and former civil parish in west Wiltshire, England, now part of Atworth parish.
+Great Chalfield, also sometimes called by its Latin name of Chalfield Magna, formerly East Chalfield and anciently Much Chaldefield, is a small village and former civil parish, now in the parish of Atworth, in west Wiltshire, England.
 Its nearest towns are Melksham, about 3 mi away to the northeast, and Bradford-on-Avon, at about the same distance to the southwest.

 The village has a notable manor house, Great Chalfield Manor.

 History

 At the time of the Domesday survey (1086) it was found that the manor of Chalfield had belonged to Wallef in the time of King Edward and possessed half a mill worth eighteen pence.
 This suggests that the two Chalfields (Great and Little, or East and West) shared a water-mill which stood on the stream which lies between them.
 A corn mill was operating at Great Chalfield in 1645 while it was occupied by a Parliamentary garrison.

 The 15th-century manor house, Great Chalfield Manor, is a Grade I listed building.
 It was given to the National Trust in 1943, with nine acres of land and an endowment fund, by Major R. F. Fuller, the lord of the manor.

 In 1676, Great Chalfield had only eighteen residents.
-In 1831 the population was 83.
+In 1881 the parish had a population of 34.
 The civil parish was abolished in 1884 and its area incorporated into the new parish of Atworth.

 A detailed parish history was published by the Wiltshire Victoria County History in its volume 7 (1953).